AllanMogley/1-data_flow/readme.md

 This system focuses on the development of a data pipeline 🔧🔨 to extract, transform, and load **(ETL)** data from a hosted source into our inhouse database.

-The ETL process will involve extracting relevant data from the source database using Python 🐍🐍 APIs, transforming the data to align with the database schema and loading the transformed data into our target infrastructure 📦📦.
+The ETL process extracts raw data from the source database using ArcGIS Python 🐍🐍 APIs, process and transform the data to our inhouse database schema and load the transformed data into our target infrastructure 📦📦.

-The data pipeline will be designed to be scalable, efficient, and reliable, ensuring timely ⌚⌚ and accurate data integration.
-Additionally, we will implement error handling and logging mechanisms to monitor the pipeline's performance and troubleshoot any issues. 🚀🚀

 ---

+# Part One

+Build and Test the data pipeline on a local environment.

-## Tools and Skills in this Project :
+## Tools :

 ✅ Docker Images and Containerization